jjvanzon/Circular-Language-Spec/spec/overview.md

   The concept of events might be seen as a combination of constructs: an array of command references, a command interface, then supporting the command interface, registering the command inside the array of command references and then calling the commands in the array at times.

-  The documentation also tries to show, how events might look in Encircle's diagram notation.
+  The documentation also tries to show, how events might look in Circular's diagram notation.

 ### [Inheritance](inheritance)

 - ![](images/Circle%20Language%20Spec%20Overview.015.png)

-  This part of the documentation attempts to describe the concept of *inheritance* inside the Encircle language.
+  This part of the documentation attempts to describe the concept of *inheritance* inside the Circular language.
 This concept seems to have been part of some object oriented programming languages for a while.
 In certain languages one class might inherit from another class, to take over its characteristics before the derived class might get extended or altered.
-When the notation in Encircle was worked out, different variations on that seemed to fall out, that might not necessarily be present in all object oriented languages.
+When the notation in Circular was worked out, different variations on that seemed to fall out, that might not necessarily be present in all object oriented languages.
 Next to *class inheritance* (could be thought of as the *traditional* form of inheritance), there could also be *object inheritance*.
 This might mean, that one object takes over the characteristics of a specific other object.
 The other object seems to melt together with the new object.
 When maybe changing base members of the new object, the base object’s data might also change.
 This could be called *object inheritance*.
 More forms of inheritance may be proposed.
 A collection might be inherited from, so that an existing 'table' of items might be extended with 'new columns'.
 This could be called *list inheritance*.
 There is also the idea for a construct, where a *system* or module can inherit from another system, taking over its characteristics, and the derived system can be altered, augmented, specialized and extended.
 This might be called *system inheritance* or *module inheritance*.
 If the original system might change, this may also change the derived systems.
 (Other technology might establish this with what may be called 'proxy classes' and extending auto-generated proxy-classes with additional aspects.)
 So the idea is that things can be inherited from to render specialized versions of a class, object, collection or module.

   Such specialization might also be applied to *commands*.
 The inheritance documentation also aims to describe other concepts in the area of *specialization* and *extension*.
 Inheritance might be thought of related to the concept of *interfaces.*